a2stuff/a2d/README.md

 [![build](https://github.com/a2stuff/a2d/actions/workflows/main.yml/badge.svg)](https://github.com/a2stuff/a2d/actions/workflows/main.yml) [![stats](https://img.shields.io/github/downloads/a2stuff/a2d/total)](https://tooomm.github.io/github-release-stats/?username=a2stuff&repository=a2d)

 Disassembly and enhancements for Apple II DeskTop (a.k.a.
-MouseDesk), a "Finder"-like GUI application for 8-bit Apples and clones with 128k of memory, utilizing double hi-res monochrome graphics (560x192), an optional mouse, and the ProDOS 8 operating system.
+Mouse Desk), a "Finder"-like GUI application for 8-bit Apples and clones with 128k of memory, utilizing double hi-res monochrome graphics (560x192), an optional mouse, and the ProDOS 8 operating system.

 💾 Download [Disk Images](https://github.com/a2stuff/a2d/releases)